mariovyord/questions-and-answers-rest-api/README.md

 The REST Api powers the app by providing an auth and a data service.
 Data is stored in MongoDB Atlas.
 The api itself is deployed on Heroku.

-## App Feautures
-### Auth
-- Register / Login / Logout
-- Register is two step - first username, first and last name and then optional profile picture upload

-### Common
-- Home page / Sorted by likes / Pagination
-- Details
-- Login / Logout
-- Register

-### User
-- Home page / Sorted by likes / Pagination / Add question field
-- Details with additional options
-- Edit
-- User Profile / All questions / All answers / Sorted by newest
-- Circles / Sorted by likes

-### Users can:
-- Post questions
-- Answer questions
-- Upvote and Downvote answers
-- Create circles
-- Optional: Create personal feed by subscribing to different circles
-- Optional: Save best answers in personal collection

-## REST Api Feautures
-### Auth
+## Auth
 - Route: '/auth'
 	- POST: '/signup',
 	- POST: '/login',
 	- POST: '/logout'

-### Root
+## Root
 - Route: '/api/'
 - Returns REST Api meta data

-### Data service
+# Data service
-- Basic structure: '/data/:collection'
+- Basic structure: '/collections/:collection'
-- '/data' returns list of collections
+- '/collections' returns list of collections

-### Answers
+# Answers

-- Route: '/answers' + quary
-- GET: Get all answers / Sorted by likes or by date / Paginated
+## GET: Get all answers
+GET request to '/answers'

 - POST: Create new answer

 - Route: '/answers/:id'